anderson-optimization/firebase-lib/docs/20-general-resource-api-methods.md

 Parameters

 * methodsParams
-  * this object should be partitioned by each data method
+  * this object should be partitioned by data method names
   * each data method's section should specify default parameters
   * the method will merge `options` parameter with existing ones
-  * parameters other than `options` will be overwritten with newer value
+  * parameters other than `options` will be overwritten with newer values

 Returns `undefined`